 What Influencer Marketing is Not

-This is a good time to point out that Influencer Marketing isn’t just about finding someone with an audience and offering them money or exposure so they can say good things about you.
+This is a good time to point out that IM isn’t just about finding someone with an audience and offering them money or exposure so they can say good things about you.
 That’s what viral celebrities are for.
 Influencers are people who’ve spent time building their own brand and cultivating their audience; they will be naturally protective of their reputation and the people who trust them.
 They’re people who had the patience and focus to succeed in social media, one organic follower at a time—people like this aren’t interested in a quick payout.

 Influencer Marketing is also not about quick payouts.
 It’s the same kind of slow-and-steady approach as Social Media and Content Marketing, where your campaign isn’t about directly selling your wares.
 It’s about demonstrating your authority, credibility, and thought-leadership within your industry.
 It’s about becoming synonymous with whatever it is that you offer, like when people say they’re going to Xerox a document instead of photocopying it.